 The pioneering of abortion rights by the Leninist regime was celebrated as a great achievement of Bolshevism, which was, however, reversed by Stalin with the celebration instead of motherhood.
-In terms that are today conventional throughout the Western world, Trotsky stated that due to the economic burden of children upon women, conditions of want and family distress, whatever may be said upon this subject by the eunuchs and old maids of both sexes, is one of her most important civil, political and cultural rights.
+In terms that are today conventional throughout the Western world, Trotsky stated that due to the economic burden of children upon women,

+...It is just for this reason that the revolutionary power gave women the right to abortion, which in conditions of want and family distress, whatever may be said upon this subject by the eunuchs and old maids of both sexes, is one of her most important civil, political and cultural rights.
 However, this right of women too, gloomy enough in itself, is under the existing social inequality being converted into a privilege.[40]